Creating 'Chasing Sunrise'

 This is the third of three interactive fiction stories; they’re standalones and available on my itch.io page.

-This horror-comedy is "Get out" meets "Squid Game", with elements of selfishness vs sacrifice.
+This horror-comedy is based on "Get out" + "Squid Game" + AI hype.
 I’m also inspired by the frailty of human connections in our rapidly changing world; eg. some of us engage more with chatbots than with other people.

 What is my game dev process?